-"While they were stoning him, Stephen prayed, 'Lord Jesus, receive my spirit.'"
+"While they were stoning him, Stephen prayed, 'Lord Jesus, receive my spirit."

 The twelve apostles decided to turn their responsibility of business over to others in order to give their full attention to prayer and teaching the word.
 So they chose seven spiritual men to handle the church business.
-In reality, they handled both the church business and the defense of the church.
+In reality, these men handled both the church business and the defense of the church.
 As a result, the word of God spread rapidly.
-As the church grew, it confronted strong opposition.
+As the church of Jesus grew, it confronted strong opposition.
 Today's passage reveals mainly two things: (i) Stephen's spirit of martyrdom; (ii) the growing church of Jesus in an adverse situation.

-I. Stephen's speech on God's history (6:8-7:53)
+First, Stephen's speech on God's history (6:8-7:53).
 After the ascension of Christ, while the twelve apostles were filled with the Holy Spirit, the Jewish rulers were filled with jealousy.
 They felt threatened by the growing Christian church.
-While the number of disciples rapidly increased in Jerusalem, their numbers were dwindling.
-A large number of priests became obedient to the faith.
-Since the Jewish rulers were greatly alarmed, they began to extensively scout out debaters and sent them to the followers of Jesus of Nazareth (6:8,9).
+While the number of Jesus' disciples rapidly increased in Jerusalem, their numbers were dwindling.
+Moreover, a large number of priests accepted Jesus and became obedient to the Christian faith.
+The Jewish rulers were greatly alarmed.
+They began to extensively scout out debaters and send them to the followers of Jesus of Nazareth (6:8,9).
 These men began to argue with Stephen, but they could not stand up against his wisdom or the Spirit by whom he spoke (10).
 Then they seized him and brought him before the Sanhedrin.
-They produced false witnesses who testified, "This fellow never stops speaking against the holy place and against the law.
-For we have heard him say that Jesus of Nazareth will destroy this holy place and change the customs Moses handed down to us" (13,14).
+They produced false witnesses who testified, "This fellow never stops speaking against this holy place and against the law.
+For we have heard him say that this Jesus of Nazareth will destroy this place and change the customs Moses handed down to us" (13,14).
 This false charge against Stephen was the same one they used to condemn Jesus to death.
 Now they were using this trick on Stephen to put him to death.

 Why did they talk about the temple and the Law of Moses in producing false charges?
-To the Jews, the temple was the place where God was present, and they thought they were the only people who possessed the temple of God.
+To the Jews, the temple was the place where God was present, and they thought that the temple of God was exclusively for them.
 Moreover, the temple was the center of their culture and history.
 The Law of Moses was also important to them.
 They thought the Law of Moses was their unique possession.
 They felt superior to the lawless Gentiles because they had the Law.
 God intended that they be Bible teachers for the Gentiles.
-But they failed to do so.
+But they failed to be so.
+Now they were using the Law as a political tool.
 Stephen was accused of blasphemy in the Sanhedrin courtroom (14).
 All who were sitting in the Sanhedrin looked intently at Stephen, to see if he would be scared to death.
 But to their dismay, his face was shining like the face of an angel (15).
-At that moment, Stephen did not think of himself; he thought of his people and gave them a speech about God's history.
+At that moment, Stephen did not think of himself; he thought of God and he thought of his people.
+He gave them a speech about God's history.
 He wanted them to know God's great purpose for them.
 He mentions two persons: Abraham and Moses.